 Self-anointing involves the hedgehog covering its spines with a frothy saliva-stimulant mixture; the behaviour itself may take a few minutes or several hours, during which the hedgehog is totally absorbed and almost oblivious to the activity in its surroundings.
 This behaviour is reported frequently, and most people who have experience with hedgehogs have witnessed it at some point.
 Nigel Reeve describes the process in Hedgehogs.
 When a hog encounters a stimulating object or substance, it is sniffed, licked and then chewed – the trigger object may be taken into the mouth, but sometimes the odour alone is sufficient to trigger anointing.
 The resulting saliva is applied to the spines and fur with the underside of the tongue as the hedgehog contorts its body and licks itself.

-The list of objects/substances recorded as inducing self-anointing is quite remarkable, not to mention extensive.
-In Hedgehogs, Nigel Reeve lists 34, including fox fur, human sweat, carpet, varnish, creosote, tobacco, newsprint and even tortoises!
-In his 1976 paper to Animal Behaviour, Robert Brockie presented his observations on the self-anointing of wild hedgehogs in New Zealand.
-Brockie suggested that, because he only found saliva-covered spines on individuals during the courtship season, self-anointing may be a way of presenting sexual odour.
-Reeve, however, found evidence of anointing outside of the breeding season in his golf course subjects and this phenomenon has since been reported in both sexes, when solitary, when meeting and in all ages (even still-blind nestlings).
-Indeed, in a short paper to the International Zoo Yearbook in 1966, B. Morris described how a nine-day-old hoglet was observed self-anointing, apparently stimulated by the resin on the sides of the heated box they were being kept in at the University of Nottingham’s zoology department.
+The circumstances in which self-anointing occurs are similarly broad.
+Originally thought to occur only during the rut, Nigel Reeve found evidence of anointing outside of the breeding season in his golf course subjects and this phenomenon has since been reported in both sexes, when solitary, when meeting and in all ages, even still-blind nestlings.
+Indeed, in a short paper to the International Zoo Yearbook in 1966, Bryn Morris described how a nine-day-old hoglet was observed self-anointing, apparently stimulated by the resin on the sides of the heated box they were being kept in at the University of Nottingham’s zoology department.

-The data from the Belgian study show that males tended to self-anoint more than females, with subadult males tending to self-anoint most; young males accounted for 35% of observations, young females 18%, adult males 8%, and adult females 4%.
+The data from the Belgian study show that males tended to self-anoint more than females, with subadult males anointing most; young males accounted for 35% of observations, young females 18%, adult males 8%, and adult females 4%.
 There was a peak of self-anointing observed during the summer, with almost 40% of the adults and about 15% of the juveniles found with evidence of self-anointing in July.
 Observed self-anointing declined in August (about 12% adults and 8% juveniles) and then increased among adults during September (around 35%).

-A third theory is that the saliva and its trigger compound(s) may serve a grooming purpose, conditioning the skin and spines or perhaps killing parasites, although the latter would presumably require some form of ‘toxic saliva’.
-According to a paper to Toxicon in 1999 by Dietrich Mebs, extracts from the Glandula submandibularis and Glandula parotis salivary glands of Erinaceus europaeus yielded no lethal, haemorrhagic or myonecrotic (heart damaging) effects when injected into mice – this certainly implies that hedgehogs (unlike other insectivorous mammals, such as shrews) do not have toxic saliva.
+It has also been advanced that the saliva and its trigger compound(s) may serve a grooming purpose, conditioning the skin and spines or perhaps killing parasites, although the latter would presumably require some form of ‘toxic saliva’.
+According to a paper to Toxicon in 1999 by Dietrich Mebs, extracts from the Glandula submandibularis and Glandula parotis salivary glands of Erinaceus europaeus yielded no lethal, haemorrhagic or myonecrotic (heart damaging) effects when injected into mice – this certainly implies that hedgehogs, unlike other insectivorous mammals (e.g. shrews), do not have toxic saliva.